-5. .
-Decision being appealed was made by (check one): , Planning Director/Zoning Administrator City Council/Board of Supervisors Planning Commission Other 6. Ι Date of local government's decision: ine 5, 2007 7.
-I Local government's file number (if any): DR C 2005 - 00039 SECTION III.
-Identification of Other Interested Persons b.
-Names and mailing addresses as available of those who testified (either verbally or in writing) at the city/county/port hearing(s).
+5. Decision being appealed was made by (check one): Planning Director/Zoning Administrator City Council/Board of Supervisors Planning Commission Other 6.
+Date of local government's decision: June 5, 2007 7.
+Local government's file number (if any): DRC 2005 - 00039 SEC CTION III.
+Identification of Other Interested Persons Giv e the names and addresses of the following parties.
+(Use additional paper as necessary.) a.
+Name and mailing address of permit applicant: Don & Charlene Stold 860 Challenger Street, Brea, CA. 92821 1 Names and mailing addresses as available of those who testified (either verbally or in writing) at the city/county/port hearing(s).
 Include other parties which you know to be interested and should receive notice of this appeal.
+(1) (2) (3) (~)